nagasudhirpulla/taming_python/blog/skills/flask_nssm.md

 ## What is nssm
 * nssm runs commands or batch files as background services in windows
-* The services are also restarted if they
+* The services are also restarted in case of failure
+* The services can be easily managed using services.msc in windows
+* Command line output can be saved in tetxlog files

 ### GET requests
 ```py